MediciHouse07/Learning_Records/game_theory.md

 10640 mins, after a speech, in this case, he is not trying to persuade you to play a dominated strategy, he persuade you to play a NE; contract is mentioned; NE can be self enforcing agreement;

 # Lecture 6

+2023/03/02

+- coordination game, try to coordinate to a NE
+- coordination game, has a scope for leadership
+- game of strategic complements, the more your partner are going to do, the more you are going to do
+- it is harder to get communication game

 2022/05/12:
 0000<->4109
 0000 mins, coordination game, investment game, coordination game can be changed by a speech;